Benito Mussolini: Views on antisemitism and race

 By mid-1938, the enormous influence Hitler now had over Mussolini became clear with the introduction of the Manifesto of Race.
-The Manifesto, which was closely modeled on the Nazi Nuremberg Laws, stripped Jews of their Italian citizenship and with it any position in the government or professions.
-The racial laws declared Italians to be part of the Aryan race and forbid sexual relations and marriages between Italians and those considered to be of an "inferior race", chiefly Jews and Africans.
+The Manifesto, which was closely modelled on the Nazi Nuremberg Laws, stripped Jews of their Italian citizenship and with it any position in the government or professions.
+The racial laws declared Italians to be part of the Aryan race and forbade sexual relations and marriages between Italians and those considered to be of an "inferior race", chiefly Jews and Africans.
 Jews were not permitted to own or manage companies involved in military production, or factories that employed over one hundred people or exceeded a certain value.
 They could not own land over a certain value, serve in the armed forces, employ non-Jewish domestics, or belong to the Fascist party.
 Their employment in banks, insurance companies, and public schools was forbidden.
 While many historians have explained Mussolini's introduction of the Manifesto of Race as being purely a pragmatic move to gain favour with Italy's new ally, others have challenged that viewpoint and pointed out that Mussolini, along with other Fascist officials, had encouraged antisemitic sentiment well before 1938, such as in response to significant Jewish participation in Giustizia e Libertà, a highly prominent anti-Fascist organisation.
 Proponents of this viewpoint argue that Mussolini's implementation of these laws reflected a homegrown Italian flavour of antisemitism distinct from that of Nazism, one which perceived Jews as being bound to decadence and liberalism and was influenced not just by Fascist ideology but also by the Catholic Church.

 Even after the introduction of the racial laws, Mussolini continued to make contradictory statements about race.
 Many high government officials told Jewish representatives that the antisemitism in Fascist Italy would soon be over.
 Antisemitism was unpopular within the Fascist party; once when a Fascist scholar protested to Mussolini about the treatment of his Jewish friends, Mussolini is reported to have said "I agree with you entirely.
-I don't believe a bit in the stupid anti-Semitic theory.
+I don't believe a bit in the stupid antisemitic theory.
 I am carrying out my policy entirely for political reasons."
 Hitler was disappointed with Mussolini's perceived lack of antisemitism, as was Joseph Goebbels, who once said that "Mussolini appears to have not recognized the Jewish question".
 Nazi racial theorist Alfred Rosenberg criticised Fascist Italy for its lack of what he defined as a true concept of 'race' and 'Jewishness', while the virulently racist Julius Streicher, writing for the unofficial Nazi propaganda newspaper Der Stürmer, dismissed Mussolini as a Jewish puppet and lackey.